Medical Services Plan (MSP)

 - Provide proof of your identity.
 ICBC communicates with MSP to confirm you've completed this step.
 If you are unsure what documents to bring, contact ICBC

-- Complete the MSP Application for Group Enrolment and submit it through an AskMyHR service request
+- Complete the MSP Application for Group Enrolment (PDF, 580KB) and submit it through an AskMyHR service request

 Group Plan Timelines

 Your group plan coverage is effective after you have completed the three-month waiting period and you have completed both of the steps in the process (visiting ICBC and sending your application through AskMyHR).

 For example, after you have completed the three-month waiting period and

 - You complete both steps in May, your coverage starts in June, or

 - You complete the first step in May and the second step in June, your coverage starts in July

 You are responsible for any MSP premiums before your group-plan coverage starts.
 Time gaps between steps are not covered.

 For more information about new or returning residents to B.C., visit the Ministry of Health website.

 First Nations residents can enrol in MSP through the First Nations Health Authority (FNHA).
 If your dependants do not qualify for FNHA coverage and you would like to add them, you must cancel your coverage with FNHA.
 Instead, you need to apply for MSP coverage through your employer and add your dependants through your employer.